wulufu/GUI-for-Dual-Aggregation-Transformer/README.md

 ## Acknowledgements

-This code is built on  [BasicSR](https://github.com/XPixelGroup/BasicSR).
+This code uses [DAT](https://github.com/zhengchen1999/DAT) as its algorithm for enhancing images.